Wood loses world title in stoppage defeat by Lara

 Wood himself was eyeing a lucrative all-British match-up against Warrington in a stadium fight at his beloved Nottingham Forest's City Ground.

-That fight is still a possibility.
-Leeds fighter Warrington is also coming off a defeat having lost his IBF title to Luis Alberto Lopez in December.
+There is still a slight chance that fight could happen, with Leeds fighter Warrington also coming off a defeat having lost his IBF title to Luis Alberto Lopez in December.

 - What makes Bugzy Malone lose his cool?
 The Manchester-made star reveals all to Tony Bellew